williammortl/Prochook64/README.txt

 Next, I worked with another engineer (who was / is quite brilliant) on implementing a 32-bit prochook for Windows 9x operating systems.
 This prochook required a call to the VXD driver API call PageModifyPermissions.
 Due to Windows 9x's wonky architecture, this was the most difficult of all the prochooks to implement correctly.

 While finalizing the Windows 9x prochook I created a 32-bit Windows NT based procedure hook (which still works to this day, even on 64-bit Windows 8.1).
 The 32-bit procedure hook ONLY hooks and works with 32-bit applications.
 The main difference between the 32-bit prochook and my new 64-bit prochook are the assembly instructions which are written over the beginning of the procedure.
-The 32-bit prochook only needs to write 5 bytes as opposed to the 64-bit prochook which needs to write 12 bytes.
+The 32-bit prochook only needs to write 5 bytes over top of the function whereas the 64-bit prochook which needs to write 12 bytes.
 The 5 bytes are (in hex):

 E9 {32 bit relative address of where you need to jump to}